Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

--8/12/22 Set up a login user async function and added form input to the appContext state to be accessed as a global.
+-Set up a login user async function and added form input to the appContext state to be accessed as a global.

 ```js